yugeshnukala/ConnectFour/README.md

 # ConnectFour
-It is a two player simple board game.where,one player who fills a continuous four blocks either in horizontal,vertical,diagonal up or diagonal down is concluded as a winner.
+It is a two player simple board game.where,one player who fills four continuous blocks in to same color either in horizontal,vertical,diagonal up or diagonal down is concluded as a winner.